 What is the Pension Benefit Guaranty Corporation?

 Most pensions are insured by the Pension Benefit Guaranty Corporation (PBGC).
-The PBGC insures the retirement benefits of around 40 million American workers in around 23,400 pension plans.
-The single-employer program protects around 30 million of these American workers and around 22,000 of these pension plans.
+The PBGC insures the retirement benefits of around 31 million American workers in around 24,500 pension plans.
+The single-employer program protects around 20.6 million of these American workers.

 The PBGC was created by the Employee Retirement Income Security Act of 1974 to encourage the continuation and maintenance of defined benefit pension plans, provide timely and uninterrupted payment of pension benefits, and keep pension insurance premiums at a minimum.